 See Brainwaves & TV

-Interestingly, Attention Deficit and Hyperactivity Disorder (ADHD), is associated with slow brainwaves such as Alpha and Theta brainwaves.
+Interestingly, Attention Deficit and Hyperactivity Disorder (ADHD), is associated with more slow brainwaves.

 But Doesn’t TV Stimulate the Brain ?